atet/unity/README.md

 * Go to menu File → Build Settings...
 (CTRL+SHIFT+B)
 * Select "Android" on the bottom-left pane and click "Switch Platform" on the bottom-right.
    * Unity will take a few minutes to process this change.
-* Once it it done, the Unity icon will appear to the right of "Android".
+* Once done, the Unity icon will appear to the right of "Android".

 [![.img/step05a.png](.img/step05a.png)](#nolink)

-* Once Unity has been changed to build to the Android platform, click on "Build", name your file "test.apk", and navigate to your project folder and save the application.
+* Once Unity has been changed to build to the Android platform, click on "Build".
+* Navigate to your project folder, name your file "test.apk", and save the application.
    * Unity will take a few minutes to build your application to be ready for Android installation.

 [![.img/step05b.png](.img/step05b.png)](#nolink)

-* Now you have the test.apk file needed to install your application on an Android device
+* Now you have the test.apk file needed to install your application on an Android device.

 [![.img/step05c.png](.img/step05c.png)](#nolink)